 Dries Up Naturally

-Because Dexters naturally will only produce as much milk as their calves need, they will start to dry themselves up naturally as well.
+Dexters naturally will only produce as much milk as their calves need.
+As a result, they will start to dry themselves up naturally as well.
 Maybelle never once had to be dried up prior to calving, she was usually dry weeks beforehand.
 With our Jersey’s we need to be much more proactive with drying them up.

 If you weren’t able to successfully get the cow bred on schedule, this is pretty big “con.”
 We wanted to push back Holly’s breeding schedule a couple months last year so that she would freshen on new grass and not when it’s snowy & blustery up here on Hurricane Hill.
-But we had trouble recognizing her signs of being in heat, so it wasn’t until we got a Heat Detection Machine in here that we were able to get her bred…. which pushed her lactation 4 months longer than it normally would have been!
+But we had trouble recognizing her heat signs.
+So it wasn’t until we got a bull that we were able to get her bred… Which pushed her lactation 4 months longer than it normally would have been!
 Had that been Maybelle, she would have been dried up for 6 months already when she freshened.

-Only you can decide whether a Dexter is a right fit for your homestead.
+Last but not least, remember that only you can decide whether a Dexter is the right fit for your homestead.
 Because I was keeping good homestead records then, (and now keep awesome ones with the SmartSteader app) I was able to see that Dexter cattle weren’t for us.
-Hopefully, by sharing our experiences with them, you’ll be better equipped to make a thoughtful decision.
+Hopefully, by sharing our experience, you’ll be better equipped to make a thoughtful decision.

 What was right for our family was to move on and begin raising Jersey cows.
 With a large, growing family, a desire to make a batch of cheese or two a week, and a passion for homegrown, milk-fed bacon, owning cows that could pull their proverbial weight and contribute the most milk for the limited pasture we have (and hay we purchase) seemed to make the most sense economically.
 Plus, the ice cream.
 Enough said.